-The only exception to our curricular flexibility is the philosophy capstone course: PH400 Senior Thesis.
-That course can only be taken during the senior year.
-In that course, philosophy faculty work one-on-one with each of our senior majors to help them produce some of the best work of their career at Millikin.
+The only exception to our curricular flexibility is the philosophy capstone course: PH400 Seminar in Philosophy.
+That course can only be taken during the junior or senior years.
+In that course, philosophy faculty identify a topic or philosopher of interest and design a seminar course based on the graduate school model to explore the topic/philosopher.
+A major research paper is required of each student.
+(This paper is the equivalent of the prior senior thesis.)
+Faculty work one-on-one with each of our junior and/or senior majors to help them produce some of the best work of their career at Millikin.
 The student is responsible (in consultation with a faculty adviser) for choosing the topic.
-Hence, we insist that this particular course come at the end of the student's undergraduate philosophical exploration.
+Hence, we insist that this particular course come near the end of the student's undergraduate philosophical exploration.
 We want our students to have exposure to a wide range of philosophical issues, topics, and texts before they select a topic of personal interest for in-depth exploration in their senior theses.